 We have built the facilities to deliver this knowledge in a way the 21st century student can understand.
 Classrooms are equipped with multimedia and internet connectivity to ensure the seamless conversation with learning that our students expect and carry with them for the rest of their lives.

-For well-wishers, prospective students, faculty and staff, I hope this catalogue will assist you in exploring and discovering the avenues of knowledge available to you, and look forward to welcoming you to USIU-A.
+For well-wishers, prospective students, faculty and staff, I hope this catalogue will assist you in exploring and discovering the avenues of knowledge available to you, and look forward to welcoming you to USIU-Africa.